IRS Form 990-N for Nonprofits - Key Takeaways

 How to file Form 990-N Electronically

-• Tax 990 supports 990-N filing for the current and previous tax years.
-Choose the applicable tax year, select Form 990-N,
+Tax990 supports 990-N filing for current and prior years.
+Choose the tax year for which you need to file

 Information Required to E-file Form 990-N Online